drawcode/bom/README.md

 Each generation from the default templates creates API and Service layers, data objects and anything else needed like client scripts.
 The generation creates py, php, c# code and pgsql, mysql + mssql stored procedures.
 These are all contained in GET, SET (UPSERT), COUNT, DELETE, BROWSE methods.

 This library is pre-alpha and still a programmer tool but has some good parts on the differences between py, php, C# and PostgreSQL, MySQL and MSSQL as well as basing all objects on common baseplane types.
+Ultimatly this library will be exposed via web to help generate platforms in platform service.